-Current Account in Australia is expected to be -5000.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Australia to stand at -3000.00 in 12 months time.
-In the long-term, the Australia Current Account is projected to trend around -5000.00 AUD Million in 2020, according to our econometric models.
+Australia recorded a Current Account deficit of 158 AUD Million in the third quarter of 2023.
+Current Account in Australia is expected to be 8500.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Current Account is projected to trend around 3800.00 AUD Million in 2025 and 3200.00 AUD Million in 2026, according to our econometric models.